strategic plan

 5. Develop career advancement pathways, leadership development programs and succession planning strategies to provide growth opportunities and ensure a pipeline of internal talent for key roles within the agency.

-6. Enhance the agency’s employer branding and marketing efforts to demonstrate its mission, values and commitment to employee growth, diversity, equity and inclusion, both internally and externally.
+6. Enhance the agency’s employer branding and marketing efforts to demonstrate its mission, values and commitment to employee growth, both internally and externally.

 7. Formalize partnerships with academic institutions, in effort to foster innovation skills, practices or processes as well as serve as a pipeline for qualified new hires.

-Strategic Goal #2: To reduce health disparities and achieve health goals by integrating a health equity framework into our workforce.
+Strategic Goal #2: To improve health outcomes and achieve health goals.

 How we plan to achieve:

-1. Identify Tulsa County communities that experience the greatest health disparities through the Community Health Needs Assessment and the Tulsa County Health Profile.
+1. Identify Tulsa County communities that experience the greatest health needs through the Community Health Needs Assessment and the Tulsa County Health Status Report.

-7. Guide and support public-facing staff in the development of strategies/practices that engage community members in decision-making processes.
+2. Guide and support community health workers in the development of strategies/practices that engage community members in decision-making processes.
 Dedicate staff to long-term community engagement efforts.

-8. Foster partnerships with community partners who serve marginalized populations to establish a THD presence and commitment to reduce health disparities.
+3. Foster partnerships with community partners to establish a THD presence and commitment to improve health outcomes.

-9. Develop relationships internally and externally to mobilize communities and government to address health inequities.
+4. Develop relationships internally and externally to mobilize communities and government to improve health outcomes.

 Strategic Goal #3: Increase Life Expectancy

-Strategic Goal #3: To increase the life expectancy and reduce chronic disease and disability in communities and neighborhoods experiencing the greatest disparities.
+Strategic Goal #3: To increase life expectancy by reducing chronic disease and disability in communities and neighborhoods.

 How we plan to achieve: